 Introduction to Register

 Computers have become part of our life and today in the digital world the children are born with mobile phones and it is the first toy for them to play with.
 More than half of our population work with computers without understanding the basic parts of it and how it works.
-A computer consists of 3 basic components viz., a central processing unit (CPU), Memory to temporarily store results and Storage to store data permanently.
+A computer consists of 3 basic components viz., a central processing unit (CPU), Memory to temporarily store results, and Storage to store data permanently.
 CPU in turn contains three main components namely a.
 The arithmetic logic unit, b.
 Control unit and c.
 Register Memory.
-Central Processing Unit (CPU) is the heart of a computer and it executes program codes, does arithmetic calculations, logical comparison as instructed and store the final outcome in storage.
-It takes data and executable instructions from the main memory and processes it.
+The Central Processing Unit (CPU) is the heart of a computer and it executes program codes, does arithmetic calculations, logical comparisons as instructed, and store the final outcome in storage.
+It takes data and executable instructions from the main memory and processes them.
 While doing so it needs some working space to store intermediate results and special instructions and the stored values should be retrievable faster.
 Register does this function effectively and let’s study this in detail in this article.

 Types of Registers

 Before getting into let’s understand the functionalities first.

 It is typically a tiny memory unit, not part of the main memory of the computer (Random Access Memory (RAM) or Read-only Memory (ROM)) resides in the CPU.
 They are positioned in the computer hierarchy a level above the main memory.
 The Control Unit of the computer takes the data from the disk storage (Secondary storage) and Program codes from the library and stores the relevant instruction and data in the main memory and instructs CPU to process it.
 CPU is the brain of the computer that processes the instruction and data and delivers the result.